reasonml/reasonml.github.io/src/pages/guide/javascript/syntax-cheetsheet.md

 <pre>const y = add(3, add(0, 1));</pre>    |  <pre>let y = add 3 (add 0 1);</pre>

-Like `JavaScript`, `Reason` allows any expression on the right hand side of the lambda `=>`.
+Like JavaScript, Reason allows any expression on the right hand side of the lambda `=>`.

 <table>